thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 As of version 8.0.1, Stripe maintains types for the latest [API version](https://stripe.com/docs/api/versioning), giving you type errors, autocompletion for API fields and params, in-editor documentation, and much more!

-To support this great developer experience across the stack, Stripe has also added types to the new [react-stripe-js](https://github.com/stripe/react-stripe-js) library, which additionally follows the hooks pattern, to enable a delightful and modern developer experience.
+To support this great developer experience across the stack, Stripe has also added types to the [react-stripe-js](https://github.com/stripe/react-stripe-js) library, which additionally follows the hooks pattern, to enable a delightful and modern developer experience.
 Friendly Canadian Fullstack Dev [Wes Bos](https://twitter.com/wesbos) has [called it "awesome"](https://github.com/wesbos/advanced-react-rerecord/issues/14#issuecomment-577756088) and has already moved his [Advanced React course](https://advancedreact.com/) over to it, and I hope you will also enjoy this delightful experience soon 🙂

-Please do [tweet at me](https://twitter.com/thorwebdev) with your feedback!
+Please do [tweet at me](https://twitter.com/thorwebdev) with your questions and feedback!

 Alrighty, let's get into it ⚡️

 ### Setting up a TypeScript project with Next.js